 Phosphorylation of serine at the 1177th amino acid position within the NOS molecule, rapidly upregulates its ability to generate NO. Testosterone, estradiol, and DHEA increase the formation of NOS, but also activate the enzyme systems that phosphorylate serine 1177.
 This explains why intracoronary testosterone dilated coronary arteries and how IV or topical testosterone rapidly improves treadmill time in coronary patients.

-arginine, increasing the ADMA:Arginine ratio and compromising endothelial
+increasing the ADMA:Arginine ratio and compromising endothelial function.

-Thus we wish to support our immune defenses while at the same town protecting against inappropriate chronic inflammation.
+Thus, we wish to support our immune defenses while at the same time protecting against inappropriate chronic inflammation.